 Adams craftily drew a new border with Spain to more carefully define territorial boundaries.
 In a huge victory Adams was able to limit Spain’s northern boundary at the 42nd parallel north, giving the US a claim to the Pacific Ocean.

-In exchange for Florida and the other favorable boundaries, Adams was forced to concede the United States’ claims to Texas.
+Adams, however, needed to concede the United States’ claims to Texas in exchange for Florida and other favorable boundaries.
 The US Senate ratified the Adams-Onis treaty unanimously in just two days primarily in order to avoid popular discontent over the Texas omission.3

 Another section of the treaty absolved Spain from liability for damages claimed by American citizens.
 These damage claims dated as far back to unlawful seizures during the Quasi-French war and the brief Spanish refusal to allow American trade in New Orleans in 1802.1 Instead, the United States specifically capped the amount of damages it would pay to American citizens at $5 million.